nens/threedi-docs/source/d_settings_objects.rst

      - Decimal number
      - No
      - m
      - Defines the maximum height interval between successive increments in the subgrid tabulation.
+Defaults to 100 × mininum table step size.
 See :ref:`subgrid_tables` for more details.
      - Grid
    * - DEM file
      - dem_file